animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 }
 ```

-To make your work easier when you use Spring Data for GemFire with Spring's Cache
+To make your work easier when you use Spring Data for VMware GemFire with Spring's Cache
 Abstraction, two new features have been added to the annotation-based
 configuration model.